Ashkan-Yaldaie/thesis/documents/Thesis.md

 ?>
 ```

 The PC's current status can be found by sending a "ping" request to its IP address, based on the result the "Computer" button's position is determined when a user login to the control panel.
-The following code is copied from the control panel page called:
+The following code is copied from the control panel page:

 ``` php
 <?php